What is LSD?

 Acid is primarily used as a recreational drug and sometimes used in psychedelic therapy.
 It can also be used to treat Cluster Headaches.
 LSD is taken orally.
 It comes in a liquid, absorbent paper, tablet, or capsule and is known as acid, dots, blotter, sugar cube, and microdot.

-LSD Abuse Statistics
+LSD Addiction and Abuse Statistics

 LSD is non-addictive, is not known to cause brain damage, and has extremely low toxicity relative to dose, although in rare cases adverse psychiatric reactions such as anxiety or delusions are possible .
 Its abuse is on the rise.
 In 2009, 779,000 Americans age 12 and older had abused LSD at least once in the year prior to being surveyed .